Research Quality

 The importance of research quality

 The Research Quality Committee has made available two videos to indicate the importance of research quality.
+Click on the titles below to watch them.

-Members of NeuRAs Research Quality Committee
+Members of NeuRA's Research Quality Committee

 NeuRA has undertaken a review of research reproducibility and quality and established a formal Research Quality Committee